logo

 Which mobile networks are best in Japan?

-Can I keep using WhatsApp, LINE, or my normal number with a travel eSIM?
+Can I keep using LINE or my normal number with a travel eSIM?

 What should I do if my Japan eSIM has no service?